cr3mov/writeups/intigriti0823-calculator/index.md

 So our approach is the following: remove everything from the `Math.seeds`, store the characters we want and then join them together to call the valid function with the name we have created and so we have to get all the characters from `alert(document.domain)`

-In order to put the characters inside the `Math.seeds` we have to use `Math.seeds.push`
+To put the characters inside the `Math.seeds` we have to use `Math.seeds.push`

 Great!
 Now let’s try to see if we can pop and push a character inside the array

-Let’s pop out all the element and add new character
+Let’s pop out all the elements and add a new character

 ![img1](./imgs/5.png)

-Using `Math.seeds.pop,Math.seeds.pop,Math.seeds.pop,Math.seeds.pop,Math.seeds.pop,Math.seeds.toString` we are able to remove all the seeds from the array and verify it using `Math.seeds.toString`
+Using `Math.seeds.pop,Math.seeds.pop,Math.seeds.pop,Math.seeds.pop,Math.seeds.pop,Math.seeds.toString` we can remove all the seeds from the array and verify it using `Math.seeds.toString`

 So giving this value to q will result in displaying the character a `Math.seeds.pop,Math.seeds.pop,Math.seeds.pop,Math.seeds.pop,Math.seeds.pop,Math.seeds.at.name.at,Math.seeds.push,Math.seeds.toString`